Reuniting Lost Pets

 Please act immediately if your pet is lost, as he or she may already be at Hawaiian Humane.
 Animals that arrive without identification such as a microchip, license, or tag are held for 48 hours before being evaluated for adoption, so prompt action is necessary.

-Please complete a Lost Report and make an admissions appointment to visit our campus and look for your pet.
+Please complete a Lost Report and head to our Mōʻiliʻili Campus Admissions Center during normal operating hours to walk-through to see if your pet has already been turned into our care.
+You can also view a real-time updated listing of Found Pets both with Hawaiian Humane or in community care on our website.
 Bring any proof of ownership that you have including photos, veterinary records, or licensing or microchip information.
 If you are away and a pet sitter is claiming your pet, please complete the Consent for Care Form.

 If you’ve found a pet

 If you have found a stray pet, please bring it to the Admissions Center at our Mōʻiliʻili campus.
 Please bring dogs in on a leash and cats or other small animals in a secure carrier.

 If you have found a pet and would prefer to care for it in your own home, please file a Found Report.

 There is no fee to bring a stray animal into the Admissions Center.

 Other ways to find a lost pet